 An English-born Canadian novelist, playwright, and actor

-Born 1958 in London, England, Paul Nicholas Mason also lived as a child in Zimbabwe (then called Rhodesia), in Burnaby, B.C., and in Kingston, Ontario.
+Born 1958 in London, England, also lived as a child in Zimbabwe (then called Rhodesia), in Burnaby, B.C., and in Kingston, Ontario.
 He now makes his home in Newcastle, Ontario.
-He is a graduate of two universities, Trent and Queen’s, and has three daughters, a son, and a son-in-law.
+He is a graduate of two universities, Trent and Queen’s, and has two daughters, a step-son and step-daughter, and two sons-in-law.

 Paul retired from teaching in 2015, and in December of that year launched a new career in voice-acting, film and television.
-As of January of 2018, he has been involved in some forty projects, including twelve feature films.
-Mr Mason became a member of ACTRA in late 2017.
+As of January of 2018, he has been involved in some fifty projects, including fifteen feature films and three network television series.
+Mr. Mason became a member of ACTRA in late 2017.